 While it offers full-color maps and FTP tracking, the lack of a touchscreen on this bike computer makes using the turn-by-turn navigation features a hassle.
 This hassle centers on the fact that you can’t simply tap and zoom in.

-To use the device, you’ll need to learn the functions of each of the seven buttons on the sides, which is do-able and tedious at the same time.
+To use the device, you’ll need to learn the functions of each of the seven buttons on the sides, which is doable but tedious.
 The controls can make setting up a lengthy process for even the techiest of riders.

 Wi-Fi capability allows automatic synchronization from the device to Garmin Connect, while ANT+ and Bluetooth allow for connectivity to external sensors.
 Additionally, excellent battery life (around 20 hours) from the internal lithium-ion battery keeps this one in the running to be the best bike computer on the market.